danielmarreirosdeoliveira/clj-protos/README.md

 to dabble a bit with `lucene`.
 Apart from that, I took the approach of `fullstack-clj` a step further insofar as now authorization also gets done over the now single endpoint.

+## websockets

+An experiment with websockets.
+Frontend made with a `shadow-cljs` starter, backend is based on `http-kit`.

 ## plain-planner-clj

 A project planning tool.
 Apart from it being another exploration of web technologies, the general idea here was to build a timeline based